Eyevinn/autovmaf/README.md

 ### Run VMAF only

-This command allows using a configured pipeline to run VMAF measurements on any files without an related autovmaf job.
+This command allows using a configured pipeline to run VMAF measurements on any files without a related autovmaf job.
 In case of an aws pipeline, output will be written to the `outputBucket` configured in the pipeline.

 ```